juergenweb/FrontendForms/README.md

 * **checkTfaCode**\
   This is a special method for the login process if you are using TfaEmail component.
 It checks if the code sent by the TfaEmail module is correct.
 This validator is not intended to be for normal field validation.
+Returns true, if TFA code is correct, otherwise false.

 * **differentPassword**\
   This validation checks if the password is different from the old password stored inside the database.
   Useful if a user wants to change his password, and you have a password field for the old password and the new one.
   So it compares the 2 fields that the value in the old password field is not the same as in the new one.
+Returns true if new password is different to the old one, otherwise false.

 First parameter: validation name / Second parameter: field name of the password field